 The collect is the prayer appointed for the day that reflects the theme of the day or season, and which celebrates the attributes of God revealed in the readings of the day.

-who is alive and reigns with you and the Holy Spirit,
+who lives and reigns with you and the Holy Spirit,

 one God, now and for ever.
 Amen.